leepeony/storytelling-tutorial/README.md

 - Making a commit
 - Making a pull request

-### <b>The Directory:</b>
+### <b>Directory:</b>
-- README.md: A markdown file that has info about the project.
+- `README.md`: A markdown file that has info about the project.
 Instructions and descriptions for the repo go here.
   - read more about how to write markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
-- story1: A folder with our first story.
+- `stories`: A folder each members' story.
-- assignments: A folder with guides for tasks (see below)
+- `assignments`: A folder with guides for tasks (see below)
+- `resources`: A folder with extra learning materials

 ### <b>Tasks:</b>